 ALSO READSBI to raise up to $2 bn through overseas bonds to fund expansion SBI net profit down 38% on higher provisioning In Q4, SBI to raise Rs 8,000-cr capital via AT1 bonds Arun Jaitley introduces bill to repeal SBI Subsidiary Banks Act SBI earns Rs 18 bn in minimum balance penalty during Apr-Nov

+Banks in India have to comply with the global capital norms under Basel III by March 2019.
 Internationally agreed time frame for the same is January 2019.